-- DO NOT take or drink any alcohol for one week prior to procedure and one week after your procedure as these can interfere with anesthesia and affect blood clotting.
+- DO NOT take or drink any alcohol for one week prior to the procedure and one week after your procedure as these can interfere with the anesthesia and affect blood clotting.

 - Use an antibacterial soap for bathing, such as Dial, Safeguard, or Lever 2000 for at least one week before your procedure.
 (You will find a small bar in your procedure kit)

 - DO report any signs of cold, infection, boils, or pustules appearing before your procedure.

 - DO NOT take any cough or cold medications without notifying DermaHealth.

 - DO arrange for a responsible adult to drive you to and from the facility on the day of the procedure, since you will not be allowed to leave on your own.

 - DO arrange for a responsible individual to spend the first 24 hours with you since you CAN NOT be left alone.

 - Make sure you have all prescribed medications filled and on hand to start accordingly prior to the procedure.
 Bring with you the day of the procedure.

 - Begin taking Vitamin K (5mg) daily 7 days prior to your procedure and continue taking them for 3 days following your procedure.
 DermaHealth carries this product for your convenience.

 - NO smoking starting 7 days prior to your procedure as nicotine reduces blood flow to the skin, contributing to an increase in skin laxity and can cause significant complications during healing.